 The inspection and analysis evaluates the condition of all components of the structure, the approaches and the stream.
 Components of the structure are evaluated based on defects which affect the integrity and safety of the structure as well as stream conditions which affect the foundations.
 A structure sufficiency rating is generated (0-100) which is used by the Iowa Department of Transportation to identify structures eligible for funding for replacement.
 Calhoun-Burns also identify maintenance issues which, if addressed will extend the functional capacities of the structures.

-This annual program for the construction of sidewalk ramps in areas existing ramps are considered non-compliant and recommended by staff for replacement.
+This annual program for the construction of sidewalk ramps in areas with existing ramps that are considered non-compliant and recommended by staff for replacement.

 The Americans with Disabilities Act (ADA) of 1990 is a civil rights statute that prohibits, under certain circumstances, discrimination based on disability.
 Title II of the ADA addresses the law's requirements of state/local governments in their interactions with people with disabilities.
 The U.S. Department of Justice's (DOJ) regulations declare that state/local governments must perform a self-evaluation of their services, programs, policies, and practices and identify barriers that may limit accessibility for people with disabilities, and develop transition plans describing how they will address identified barriers.